Outfluencer/Minecraft-XDP-eBPF/README.md

 # What does the filter do
 The filter analyzes Minecraft handshakes, status, ping, and login requests, and drops invalid connections.
 If a connection is dropped, the IP is blacklisted for 60 seconds — all new connections from that IP will be dropped.
-The filter also has an integrated connection throttle: max 10 SYNs per 3 seconds.
+The filter also has an integrated connection throttle: max 10 SYNs per 3 seconds per ip address.

 # Install (Linux)
 You can use the precompiled exceutable from the releases.